K0ppai/hello-microverse-project/README.md

-If you like this project, don't forget add this to your inspiration list.
+If you like this project, don't forget to add this to your inspiration list.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>